-Kyle G. Volk's research and teaching focus on the legal, constitutional, political, and intellectual history of the United States.
-He is broadly interested in the history of democracy, the problem of dissent and difference in American society, the place of morals in American law and politics, the history of civil rights and civil liberties, and the changing meaning of freedom in American life.
-His first book, Moral Minorities & the Making of American Democracy (forthcoming Oxford University Press, 2014), explores the popular struggles over minority rights that developed out of conflicts over race, religion, and alcohol in nineteenth-century America.
-A new project will explore the history of resistance to law and government in the nineteenth century.
+Kyle Volk's research and teaching focus on the political, legal, social, and intellectual history of the United States.
+He is interested in the history of democracy, the problem of dissent and difference in American society, the place of morals in American law and politics, the history of civil rights and civil liberties, and the changing meaning of freedom in American life.
+His first book, Moral Minorities and the Making of American Democracy (Oxford University Press, 2014), explores the pioneering popular struggles over minority rights that developed out of conflicts over race, religion, and alcohol in nineteenth-century America.
+Future projects will explore resistance to government in the long Progressive era and the centrality of debates over alcohol to cultural conceptions of liberty in U.S. History.

 Fields of Study

-United States Legal, Constitutional, Political, & Intellectual History; Civil Rights & Civil Liberties; Public Policy & the American State
+United States Political, Legal, Social, & Intellectual History; Civil Rights & Civil Liberties; Political Economy, Social Movements, & American Democracy

 PhD, University of Chicago, 2008